anthshor/ruby_on_rails/README.md

 # Ruby on Rails
-Create a disposable rails development environment to follow the online tutorial: https://www.railstutorial.org/book The build includes Heroku for deployment testing.
+To create a disposable rails development environment to follow the online tutorial: https://www.railstutorial.org/book

+(includes Heroku for deployment testing).

 ###To start VM and install rails
 Requires vagrant from http://vagrantup.com